Riccardoella limacum

-Riccardoella limacum or the white snail mite is a member of the Acari (mite) family which is parasitic primarily on snails.
+Riccardoella limacum or the white snail mite is a member of the Acari (mite) taxon which is parasitic primarily on snails.
 Slug mites are very small (less than 0.5 mm in length), white, and can be seen to move very rapidly over the surface of their host, particularly under the shell rim and near the pulmonary aperture.
 While once thought to be benign mucophages, more recent studies have shown that they actually subsist on the host's blood, and may bore into the host's body to feed.

 Studies have shown that this species name has been frequently misapplied to the more widespread Riccardoella oudemansi, the white slug mite.
 Despite its name, R. limacum is typically a restricted parasite of snails, while R. oudemansi is the common species on slugs, although it occasionally feeds on snails too.

 Hosts

 Mite infection among gastropod populations varies greatly.
 Dense gastropod population favors infection; isolated populations may remain uninfected.
 Older and larger gastropods are more likely to show infection.
 Mites have been observed to move from host to host when hosts mate, and when gastropods congregate in moist soil and under rocks during the day.
 It has been shown that mites move preferentially towards fresh mucus when they travel along mucus, enabling them to follow mucus trails to new hosts.

 Once infected, individual gastropods take longer to mature and show reduced mating, activity, and feeding.
 Infected slugs and snails lay fewer eggs than uninfected individuals.
 Infected gastropods also show decreased winter survival rates.

 At least 31 species of mollusks are exploited.
 Common hosts include the following:

 Note that, as recent studies show that R. limacum is usually limited to snails, this host list deserves revision.